xye7ei/gllc/README.md

 # Utilities

-To make things easier, we prepare two functions `fst` and `snd` in order to select useful component of any recognized parsing result yielded by an `And` parser (which is a always an 2-tuple).
+To make ad-hoc things easier, we prepare two functions `fst` and `snd` in order to select useful component of any recognized parsing result yielded by an `And` parser (which is a always an 2-tuple).

 ``` python
 from operator import itemgetter